astrohart/MFR/MFR.File.Stream.Providers.Tests/README.md

 This method has no parameters.

-<a name='T-MFR-File-Stream-Providers-Tests-FileStreamProviderTests-Get'></a>
+<a name='T-MFR-File-Stream-Providers-Tests-FileHostProviderTests-Get'></a>
 ## Get `type`

 ##### Namespace

-MFR.File.Stream.Providers.Tests.FileStreamProviderTests
+MFR.File.Stream.Providers.Tests.FileHostProviderTests

 ##### Summary

 Exposes static methods to obtain data from various data sources.

-<a name='F-MFR-File-Stream-Providers-Tests-FileStreamProviderTests-Get-LOG_FILE_PATH_TERMINATOR'></a>
+<a name='F-MFR-File-Stream-Providers-Tests-FileHostProviderTests-Get-LOG_FILE_PATH_TERMINATOR'></a>
 ### LOG_FILE_PATH_TERMINATOR `constants`

 ##### Summary